 - Do summer UV rays affect the ability to grow plants successfully?

 What I would like to see the nurseries or other resources provide for perennials are things like: how warm should summers be for the plant to thrive or survive? how long does the summer season need to be in order for the plant to produce fruit/vegetables?
 Can’t they provide something similar to seed packets for annuals, which clearly indicate the “days to maturity”?

 There are plenty of maps & charts which attempt to determine your climate by zip code.
 These MAY be helpful, but should be considered carefully!
 I am in a rural area, and climate charts that use zip code locations sometimes try to find the nearest city center to determine information.

-For us, most zip code search finders tend to default either to Colorado Springs (6100-6500 ft) or to Canon City (5300 ft).
+For us, most zip code search finders tend to default either to Colorado Springs (6100-6500 ft, about 65 miles away) or to Canon City (5300 ft, about 37 miles away).
 Colorado Springs is just about the same latitude as us, so that’s a bit helpful regarding day length.
 However, the First/Last Frost Dates on almanac.com show me Canon City’s first & last dates, which are nothing like ours.
 If you’re in a rural area, finding information for suitable plants can be challenging.

 SOUTHERN VS. NORTHERN CLIMATES & LATITUDE CONSIDERATIONS